typhoon-data-org/typhoon-orchestrator/docs/index.md

 === "Why Typhoon"

-    Write Airflow DAGS 10x faster :rocket:.
+    Write Airflow DAGS 10x faster :rocket:

-    Make creating reliable data pipelines easy for the whole team :raised_hands:.
+    Make creating reliable data pipelines easy for the whole team :raised_hands:

-    Simplicity and re-usability; a toolkit designed to be loved by Data Engineers :heart:.
+    Simplicity and re-usability; a toolkit designed to be loved by Data Engineers :heart:

-    Deploying to your existing Airflow with zero risk and no migration work :relaxed:.
+    Deploying to your existing Airflow with zero risk and no migration work :relaxed:

     **Workflow**: Typhoon YAML DAG --> transpile --> Airflow DAG